Key takeaways

 Bankrate insight

-Several types of SBA loans can be used to cover working capital costs, including SBA 7(a) loans, microloans and Community Advantage loans.
+Several types of SBA loans can be used to cover working capital costs, including SBA 7(a) loans and microloans.
 These loans offer low interest rates and some are open to borrowers with bad credit or limited time in business experience.

 Alternatives to working capital loans

 Working capital loans often come with higher interest rates and shorter repayment timelines than other types of borrowing.
-So they may not be right for everyone.
+So applying for one may not be right for everyone.
 But working capital loans are merely one borrowing option.
 Some of the additional types of funding that may provide a viable option include:

 • Long-term business loans: These loans involve a longer repayment timeline, typically five years, though some lenders may offer terms of 10 years or longer.